rkimmi/freshandfruity.gallery-draft/README.md

-# Fresh and fruity gallery
+# Fresh and fruity gallery practice round

 #### Step one
 install node & npm, and (optionally) yarn.